cloud-shuttle/shadcn-ui/README.md

 This project is available under the [MIT license](LICENSE.md).

+## CloudShuttle Fork

+This is the CloudShuttle fork of the Rust shadcn/ui project, featuring enhanced development tooling and improved testing infrastructure.

 ## Rust for Web

-The Rust shadcn/ui project is part of [Rust for Web](https://github.com/RustForWeb).
+The original Rust shadcn/ui project is part of [Rust for Web](https://github.com/RustForWeb).

 [Rust for Web](https://github.com/RustForWeb) creates and ports web libraries for Rust.
 All projects are free and open source.